lajobu/NLP_youtube_cyberpunk/README.md

 The purpose of this project is to apply `Natural Languague Techniques`, concretly, `sentiment analysis` to transcripts and description of several youtube videos.

-The choseen topic is the videogame `Cyberpunk 20177` and the data was scrapped from Youtube 6 days after the game was released.
+The chosen topic is the videogame `Cyberpunk 20177` and the data was scrapped from `Youtube 6 days after the game was released`.

 ## Technical details about thje project: